Jonathan Slade

 favourite moments

-More recently, it was an honour to be part of a performance with legendary Russian pianist Evgeny Kissin.
+A few years ago, it was an honour to be part of a performance with legendary Russian pianist Evgeny Kissin.
 It was my first concert with the wonderful musicians of the Oxford Philharmonic Orchestra, and I was particularly concerned that my piccolo playing wouldn't cause so much offence as to prevent them hiring me again.
 It was with some relief, therefore, that I reached the end of the concerto, having played sufficiently plausibly, and was able to enjoy Kissin's famous encores.
 He only played three (!) on this occasion, though we had the sense the audience could have carried on listening to him all night.